antkudruk/uniformfactory/README.md

-# Uniform Factory

-## Description

-The project is designed to simplify processing annotated class members.

-## Tutorial

-### Introduction
+# Library for Generating Adapters Based On Annotations in Java

+Adapters are classes implementing a common interface to manipulate different classes the common way. **UniformFactory** tool generates adapters automatically based on the annotations at their members.

+In the **Uniform Factory** library, we're using the term **wrapper**.
+Even though **wrapper** and **adapter** patterns are a bit different, in this tutorials we will be using them as synonyms.

+## Why do you Need to Generate Adapters in Java?

-Supposing you define some annotations to mark arbitrary class members with for further processing of that classes.
-The classes may have different structure or you even may be not aware of the classes structure if you publish your functionality as a framework to share it with another developers.
+Supposing you define some annotations to mark arbitrary class members with.
+The classes may have different structure.
+You even may be not aware of the classes structure if you publish your functionality as a framework to share it with other developers.
 The task is just to process the annotated class members.

 The common way of doing that is to look through annotated class members each time you use them, find them and process.
 However that approach is too cumbersome.
 It's slow as well because reflective operations are too expensive.

-You'd like to process the annotated members more convenient way, aren't you?
+You'd like to process the annotated members more convenient way.

-With **Uniform Factory** you can just define a common interface to get annotated class members (we'll call it **wrapper interface**) and let **Uniform Factory** automatically generate an implementation of that interface for each **origin** class.
+**Uniform Factory** allows you just to define a common interface for the classes.
+We'll call the interface **wrapper interface**.
+Then you let **Uniform Factory** automatically generate an implementation of that interface for each **origin** class.
 Then you can access annotated members using the common wrapper interface regardless of a class structure.

-It works at the bytecode level so it's significantly faster than iteration over class members to look for the annotated members.
+**Uniform Factory** works at the bytecode level.
+Thus, it's significantly faster than iteration over class members to look for the annotated members.

 Let's consider the following example.

 You defined `@Label` annotation to mark a member to identify an object.
 And you defined `@Propery` annotation to mark an objects named properties.
 You don't know the **origin** classes structure.
-One of the **origin** classes may look like in the following listing.
+One of the **origin** classes may look like in the following listing:

 ```
 @Marker